hlmtre/hlmtre/README.md

 I am currently the network administrator for Northern Valley Indian Health, a series of healthcare clinics in Northern California.
 I do a lot of networking, but also manage all of our Linux infrastructure, using saltstack for automation.
 In my spare time (which is a rarity with a tiny human), I play guitar and competitive FPSes with old friends.
 We are not very good.
 Occasionally I have the brain energy to program, making my own little projects and sometimes contributing to existing open source projects.

-I live in Chico with my wife and tiny human and three cats.
+I live in Calfornia with my wife and tiny human and three cats.

 ### Projects
 - **[pybot][pybot-github]** ([@hlmtre/pybot][pybot-github]) A python IRC bot I started all the way back in [2012][pybot-first-commit], to learn python and the IRC protocol.
 Development has slowed but believe it or not still happens.